archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

-## New in version 1.5-5
+## New in version 1.6-0
-- Mpv, ytfzf & yt-dlp commandline options can be set in arrays.
+- ffmpeg, mpv, ytfzf & yt-dlp command line options can be set in your mpmrc through their respective bash arrays.
-- Audio & Videos directories are defined in your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L46) file.
+- Audio & Videos directories are defined in your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L46) file (change them according to your locales).
 - Editing playlists is done using two methods:

   - firstly by adding or removing urls manually with your chosen editor.